cloudflavor/oscar/README.md

 - `/close`: Closes the PR or Issue.
 - `/reopen`: Reopens the PR or Issue.
 - `/label`: Adds a label to the PR or Issue.
+- '/label-remove': Removes a label from the PR or Issue.
 - `/triage`: Remove the `needs-triage` label from the PR or Issue.
 - `/rename`: Renames the PR or Issue.
 - `/reviewers`: Adds reviewers to the PR.